brownd1978/KinKal_to_UPS/README.md

 * KinKal_to_UPS/build -h  # to see the help
 * KinKal_to_UPS/build -v <git_tag_name> -i

-This will look for the source for KinKal in the subdirectory KinKal and for the built debug version in the subdirectory build_debug.
+This will look for the source in the subdirectory KinKal and for the built debug version in the subdirectory build_debug.
 It will install the already built git tag and into the default UPS repository, which is ./artexternals; the UPS repository will be created if necessary.
 The git tag is needed in order to name the UPS product version.

 For example, if git_tag_name is v0.1.1, the UPS installation will be located at:

-   artexternals/KinKal/v00_01_00
+   artexternals/KinKal/v00_01_01

 and the UPS qualifiers will be copied from the underlying root UPS pacakge.